What Are the Dangers of Distracted Driving?

 - Adjusting mirrors

-By driving distracted, you put yourself and others at unnecessary risk.
-The good news is that there are plenty of effective ways that you can eliminate driving distractions so your full attention is on the road:
+Driving distracted places everyone on the road at unnecessary risk.
+The good news is that there are plenty of effective ways that drivers can eliminate driving distractions so their full attention is on the road:

-- Adjust your mirrors before getting on the road
+- Adjust mirrors before getting on the road

-- Put your phone away so you can’t see it light up and be tempted to look at texts
+- Put cell phones away so the driver can’t see it light up and be tempted to look at texts

 - Avoid eating while driving, if possible, or pack easy-to-go snacks